Our Waterbury & Newtown, CT Foot Doctor Is An Expert In Treating A Wide Variety Of Toenail And Skin Disorders

 Treatment for ingrown toenails is performed by gently numbing the toe, and then removing the offending corner of the nail.
 If you have chronic ingrown toenails, we can remove the root in the office to permanently prevent re-growth of the ingrown portion of the nail.

-If you have an ingrown toenail, don't be afraid to come in.
-Your treatment will be gentle and virtually painless, and we'll get you back to your normal activities right away.
+If you have an ingrown toenail, don't be afraid to schedule an appointment Your treatment will be gentle and virtually painless, and we'll get you back to your normal activities right away.

 Foot Warts (Plantar Warts) are a common foot condition that we treat in our practice.
 If you have one or more growths on the bottom of your foot that may or may not be painful, chances are it's a plantar wart.